MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/vsts-plugin.md

 The second method is using your log-in credentials.
 When selecting _Credentials_ from the `Authentication Method`  dropdown menu two new fields appear. `Mobile Center Username` and `Mobile Center Password` insert the your username and password in the aptly named fields.

 You can find your [username here](https://mobile.azure.com/settings/profile).
-There is a known bug while logging in using your Microsoft credentials, where you might need to create a specific password for Mobile Center.
+There is a limitation while logging in using your Microsoft credentials, where you might need to create a specific password for Mobile Center.
 You can set a [new password here](https://mobile.azure.com/settings/password).